Communism in Vietnam: Vietnam War

 The DRV established the National Liberation Front (NLF) on December 20, 1960, to foment insurgency in the South.
 Many of the NLF's core members were volunteer "regroupees", southern Việt Minh who had resettled in the North after the Geneva Accord (1954).
 Hanoi gave the regroupees military training and sent them back to the South along the Ho Chi Minh trail in the early 1960s.
-The NLF called for Southern Vietnamese to "overthrow the camouflaged colonial regime of the American Imperialists" and to make "efforts towards the peaceful unification".
-The PLAF's best-known action was the Tet Offensive, an assault on more than 100 South Vietnamese urban centres in 1968, including an attack on the U.S. embassy in Saigon.
+The NLF called for Southern Vietnamese to "overthrow the puppet neocolonial regime of the American Imperialists" and to make "efforts towards the peaceful unification".
+The PLAF's best-known action was the Tet Offensive, an assault on more than 100 South Vietnamese urban centers in 1968, including an attack on the U.S. embassy in Saigon.
 The offensive riveted the attention of the world's media for weeks, but also overextended the NLF.
-Later communist offensives were conducted predominantly by the People's Army of Vietnam.
+Later military offensives were conducted predominantly by the People's Army of Vietnam.
 The NLF was dissolved in 1976 when North and South Vietnam were officially unified under a unitary Marxist-Leninist state.

-The NLF are estimated to have eliminated about 36,725 South Vietnamese soldiers between 1957 and 1972.
-Statistics for 1968–72 suggest that "about 80 percent of the victims were ordinary civilians and only about 20 percent of them were government officials, policemen, members of the self-defence forces or pacification cadres."
-In the former capital city of Huế, NLF troops captured the Imperial Citadel and much of the city, which led to the Battle of Huế.
-During the interim between the capture of the Citadel and the end of the "Battle of Huế", the occupying forces Massacre at Huế.
+Between 1957 and 1972, the NLF engaged in a targeted insurgent campaign aimed at undermining the South Vietnamese government in rural areas, resulting in an estimated 36,000 targeted assassinations and abductions.
+Those targeted included local officials, policemen, schoolteachers, and pacification cadres, though many ordinary civilians and family members were also killed in the attacks.

+In 1968, PAVN and NLF forces captured the city of Huế, triggering a month-long battle to retake the former capital.
+During their occupation, communist forces carried out a systematic campaign of political executions.
+The remains were later discovered in mass graves.
+At the same time, the intense fighting and heavy reliance on U.S. and ARVN artillery and aerial bombardment reduced much of the city to rubble, causing thousands of additional civilian deaths in the crossfire.
+Furthermore, South Vietnamese security forces carried out summary executions of suspected insurgent collaborators in the battle's aftermath.